ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 `basic_mdspan`.

-Once we have C++ functions that take `basic_mdspan`, it's not much more work to overload them other matrix and vector data structures, like `basic_mdarray`.
+Once we have C++ functions that take `basic_mdspan`, it's not much more work to overload them to accept other matrix and vector data structures, like `basic_mdarray`.
 This would also help our developer make their linear algebra library more like the C++ Standard Library, in that its algorithms would be decoupled from particular data structures.

 The `basic_mdspan` class also gives developers efficient ways to represent batches of linear algebra problems with the same dimensions.